albar965/littlenavmap-manual/en/MENUS.md

 Shows the user aircraft trail.
 The trail is always shown independent of the zoom distance.
 It is saved and will be reloaded on program startup.

-The trail is deleted when connecting to a flight simulator or it can be deleted manually by selecting `Main Menu` -&gt; `Map` -&gt; `Delete Aircraft Trail`.
+The trail is deleted when connecting to a flight simulator or it can be deleted manually by selecting `Main Menu` -> `Map` -> `Delete Aircraft Trail`.

 The size of the trail is limited for performance reasons.
 Points will be removed from the beginning when it gets too long.